KlugerLab/t-SNE-Heatmaps/README.md

 The representation of the genes by their binned expression pattern in 1D t-SNE induces a distance function on the genes.
 In particular, we can perform hierarchical clustering on the genes using this new distance function, which often gives more meaningful results than Euclidean distance on the original data.
 This distance function also allows us to find genes whose expression pattern is associated with genes of interest.
 The user provides a list of genes of interest, and the algorithm then "enriches" this set with genes that have a similar expression pattern in the t-SNE.

+If you have any questions, please feel free to [contact](mailto:george.linderman[at]yale.edu) George Linderman.
+Also, if you find t-SNE Heatmaps to be useful, please cite Linderman et al. 2017 [[3]](https://arxiv.org/abs/1712.09005).

 ## References
 1. Macosko, Evan Z., et al. Highly parallel genome-wide expression profiling of individual cells using nanoliter droplets.
 Cell 161.5 (2015): 1202-1214.